joukevandermaas/saule/docs/content/7-queryable-endpoints.md

 For example, you might want to do case insensitive filtering for strings, so `/people?filter[name]=smith` will not return an empty result set.

-To do this in Saule, you can set *query filter expressions* for specific types in your Json Api configuration:
+To do this in Saule, you can set *query filter expressions* for specific types in your JSON API configuration:

 ```csharp
 public static void Register(HttpConfiguration config)